AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 of the config where those spaces were active.)
 The Menu Helpers classes show how to deal with temporarily adding an inactive color space to menus when it is necessary.

+Color space Aliases
+*******************

+There is a new ``aliases`` attribute that allows the config author to define a set of alternate names for a color space.
+For example, the official name may be a user-friendly name for the UI and a shorter name that is intended for embedding in file paths may be declared as an alias.

+**Config authors**: This avoids the need to add duplicates of color spaces simply to have an alternate name.
+It may also be used to handle deprecated color space names.

+**Developers**: There is also a new getCanonicalName method on the Config that may be used to resolve aliases to the official name.
+Before saving a color space name, it may be desirable to convert to the canonical name.

 Hierarchical menus